opengeospatial/MetOceanDWG/MetOceanDWG Projects/Authority Codes for CRS/Pole rotation.md

 ### Formula
-The rotations are applied by first rotating the sphere through λ<sub>p</sub> about the geographic polar axis, then rotating through (φ<sub>p</sub> − (−90°)) degrees so that the southern pole moved along the (previously rotated) Greenwich meridian, and finally by rotating clockwise when looking from the southern to the northern rotated pole.
+The rotations are applied by first rotating the sphere through λ<sub>p</sub> about the geographic polar axis, then rotating through (φ<sub>p</sub> − (−90°)) degrees so that the southern pole moved along the (previously rotated) Greenwich meridian, and finally by rotating θ<sub>p</sub> degrees clockwise when looking from the southern to the northern rotated pole.
-The 180° rotated meridian runs through both the geographical and the rotated South pole.
+In the case where θ<sub>p</sub>=0, the 180° rotated meridian runs through both the geographical and the rotated South pole.

 * Definitions:
   * (φ, λ) the (latitude, longitude) to rotate.